MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/sharepoint-server-2016-dev-test-environment-in-azure.md

 ![The completed SharePoint 2016 dev/test farm in Azure infrastructure services](../media/42778e43-80a3-4600-81de-ef1aaecd698f.png)

-From a browser on your local computer, access **http://**< DNS name of the spVM virtual machine>.
-When prompted from credentials, use the CORP\<ADMIN_NAME> account name and password.
+From a browser on your local computer, access **http://**\<DNS name of the spVM virtual machine>.
+When prompted from credentials, use the CORP\\<ADMIN_NAME> account name and password.
 You should see the default Contoso team site.

 ## Next steps